 A beautiful, well spaced campsite with multiple stream systems running through it awaits us at Saicho.

 Trail report: 2-3 hours of trekking.
 We end the trek in the beautiful Balti village of Hushe.
 Here we will take a final cup of chai and say goodbye to our team of porters before making our way back to Skardu by jeep (6-7 hours depending on road conditions).
 We will have lunch en route to Skardu.
 Once we reach the hotel in Skardu, be prepared for one of the best showers of your life!

 After completing the long trek, today the group takes a day to reflect, rest, do laundry, and eat!!

-Rest Day in Skardu, contingency day in case of delays incurred during the trek due to weather.
+Rest Day in Skardu: contingency day in case of delays incurred during the trek due to weather.

 Early Morning Flight to Islamabad from Skardu